alexandrainst/laerebogen/README.md

 English Alpaca/SelfInstruct and EvolInstruct dataset generation recipes.

-The dataset is generated using commercially viable large language models (LLMs) via the Ollama inference framework, enabling a permissive dataset license, in contrast to the English Alpaca dataset.
+The dataset is generated using commercially viable large language models (LLMs) via the vLLM inference framework, enabling a permissive dataset license, in contrast to the English Alpaca dataset.